We have recently stopped recommending Fairywill as the budget choice in our best electric toothbrush post.

 Fairywill does offer a 1 year warranty compared to the 2 year which is typical with most other brands.
-Although 1 year is stated in their documentation, under EU laws, they are obligated to support you for 2 years, so whilst the paperwork might not suggest so, you do actually, legally at least, have the protection for 2 years.
+Although 1 year is stated in their documentation, register online and you can extend this by 6 months.
+Under EU laws, they are obligated to support you for 2 years, so whilst the paperwork might not suggest so, you do actually, legally at least, have the protection for 2 years.
 This makes it at least comparable to other brands.

 Although the FW-507 is made from cost effective plastic materials, I can’t honestly say it will fail sooner than the more durable feeling alternatives.
 The brush appears solid, with no obvious breaks in the plastic body or weak looking seals.

 The biggest weakness, in my opinion, is the position of the charging port on the base of the brush.
 Whilst most won’t actively have the brush sit in water, there is a potential that the base may sit in a small pool of water and over time, this could ingress to and damage the charging port.